jhonsrid/drealm/README.md

 * execlp argument list termination
 * Instances of printf(Ustring[123]) were changed to printf("%s", Ustring[123]).
 (No changes made where already more than one argument)

-## TODO
-* Correct more build warnings
-* Replace use of non-POSIX "CBAUD"
-* Replace use of XOPEN_SOURCE
-* Build on MacOS